silvicazu/Tecnical-Test/README.md

 ## Deliverables
+1. You must to fork or clone this project in yout prefference Git platform with sufficiente permissions to check the CI/CD pipeline logs.
 1. You add a terraform project to manage your local Kubernetes cluster and schedule the application using a built docker image.
 1. You must install a local self-hosted Runner (it is highly recommended to use dockers by creating them with the docker-compose tool)
     * [gitlab](https://docs.gitlab.com/runner/install/)